 Our 35L machine discussed above ran near capacity during fiscal year 2003 through the closure date of Mexicali, which was August 2004.
 During fiscal year 2004, we purchased and commissioned a 215-liter (215L) ultra high pressure machine in Uruapan.
 This machine was commissioned for operations in July 2004, ran at about 40% capacity during fiscal 2004, increased to approximately 60% capacity during fiscal 2005, and ran at about 80% capacity during fiscal years 2006 and 2007.
 The 35L machine discussed above was ultimately traded in for credit towards another 215L machine, which was commissioned for operation in September 2007.
-As such, we currently have two 215L ultra high pressure machines located in Uruapan and estimate we are operating at approximately 42% of the combined machines' capacities as of October 31, 2007.
+As such, we currently have two 215L ultra high pressure machines located in Uruapan and estimate we are operating at approximately 50% of the combined machines' capacities as of October 31, 2008.
 We believe the additional capacity provided by the 2nd machine is reasonable given our current sales projections and expected growth.
-Net sales of our ultra high pressure products represented approximately 37% and 38% of total processed segment sales for the years ended October 31, 2007 and 2006.
+Net sales of our ultra high pressure products represented approximately 36% and 37% of total processed segment sales for the years ended October 31, 2008 and 2007.

 Sales are made principally through a commissioned nationwide broker network, which is supported by our regional sales managers.
 We believe that our marketing strength is distinguished by providing quality products, innovation, year-round product availability, strategically located warehouses, and market relationships.
+During fiscal year 2008, our 5 and 25 largest customers represented approximately 6% and 11% of our total consolidated revenues.
 During fiscal year 2007, our 5 and 25 largest customers represented approximately 7% and 12% of our total consolidated revenues.
-During fiscal years 2007, 2006 and 2005 none of our processed product customers represented more than 10% of total consolidated revenues.
+During fiscal years 2008, 2007 and 2006 none of our processed product customers represented more than 10% of total consolidated revenues.